 The year 1976 marked the beginning of a sustained anti-apartheid revolt.
-In June, the pupils of Soweto rose up against apartheid education.
+In June, school pupils of Soweto rose up against apartheid education, followed by youth uprisings all around the country.
 Youth activism became the single most effective arm of the politics of resistance in the 1980s.

 The United Democratic Front and the informal umbrella, the Mass Democratic Movement, emerged as legal vehicles of democratic forces struggling for liberation.
+Clerics played a prominent public role in these movements.